alikafridi/scripts/README.md

-Simple Scripts to do a whole range of things
+Simple Scripts to do a whole range of things.